cognitedata/cognite-sdk-js/README.md

 They show how to include the cognite SDK in various project setups.
 The samples' [README.md](./samples/README.md) has instructions for running the samples.

+## Authentication

+We offer two ways to get logged on our sdk, the first and most recommended is using [@cognite/auth-wrapper](./guides/auth-wrapper.md) and the second is using [Microsoft MSAL Library](./guides/auth-wrapper.md)
 ## Response header & http status

 Methods are design to only return the response body.
 For fetching the http response status and/or header you must utilize client.getMetadata: